osmzoso/osm2sqlite/misc/routing/README.md

+# Routing

 ## Calculation of a simple graph for routing purposes

+First, routable data must be created from the OSM data.

 The testscript `calc_graph.py` creates a simple table with the graph data.